Glynn County mass murder

-The Glynn County mass murder was discovered on August 29, 2009, when eight dead bodies were found at the New Hope Mobile Home Park in Glynn County, Georgia, near Brunswick.
+The Glynn County mass murder was discovered on August 29, 2009, when eight dead bodies were in the new found the New Hope Mobile Home Park in Glynn County, Georgia, near Brunswick.
 There were also two people found injured, one of whom later died of injuries.

 Murders

 At approximately 8:15 am on August 29, 2009, police received a 9-1-1 call from a 22-year-old man, Guy Heinze Jr., claiming that his whole family had been beaten to death.
 On arrival at the trailer park, they found seven people dead and two others critically injured.
 One of those injured, 19-year-old Michael Toler, died the following day in the hospital.
+The other victims were Russell Toler Sr., 44, Russell Toler Jr., 20, Chrissy Toler, 20, Michelle Toler, 15, Brenda Flanagan, 49, Guy Heinze Sr., 45 and Joseph West, 30.
+The sole survivor was 3-year-old Byron Jimerson, the son of Chrissy Toler.
 On September 8, police stated that the victims had been beaten with a large instrument.
 They believed that three people committed the crime.

 The murders gained international attention and have been referred to as the worst mass murder case in Georgia state history.